 Rutgers MBA-MRIA offers the following advantages:

-- Rutgers Business School has the #1 public MBA program in the Northeast (U.S. News & World Report, 2011)
+- Rutgers Business School has the #1 public MBA program in the New York City region (U.S. News & World Report, 2014)

 - Strong connections to major companies via the Advisory Board

 - Rutgers’ location, in close proximity to many top tier corporations, offers students unique access to world class executives, real world cases, internships and mentoring